Urge Your Legislators to Support the Treat and Reduce Obesity Act

 In recent months, a clear connection has emerged between obesity and COVID-19 severity.
 Many obesity-related conditions (such as diabetes and sleep apnea) can worsen symptoms of COVID-19 and lead to complications requiring hospitalization.

 Now more than ever, access to obesity treatment is crucial!
 In responding to COVID-19, the federal government must take steps to expand access to obesity care, one of which is passing the Treat and Reduce Obesity Act (TROA).
 If passed, this critical legislation will give older Americans on Medicare greater access to diverse services, treatments and providers.

 What is the Treat and Reduce Obesity Act?
 Why is it Important?

 TROA is an acronym for the Treat and Reduce Obesity Act.
 It is a bi-partisan bill first introduced during the 113th Congressional session in 2013.
-The bill has been re-introduced in both the U.S. Senate and House of Representatives by Senators Bill Cassidy (R-LA) and Tom Carper (D-DE) and Representatives Ron Kind (D-WI), Brett Guthrie (R-KY), Raul Ruiz (D-CA) and Tom Reed (R-NY), respectively.
+The bill has been re-introduced in both the U.S. Senate and House of Representatives by Senators Tom Carper (D-DE) and Bill Cassidy (R-LA), and Representatives Ron Kind (D-WI), Tom Reed (R-NY), Raul Ruiz (D-CA) and Brad Wenstrup (R-OH), respectively.